karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 **Honest gaps:** Domain 7 doesn't yet include the standalone vendor due-diligence questionnaire scored against a rubric (exists elsewhere in this portfolio, not yet re-tagged here).
 Domain 11 is a single scan control (A07) with no inventory entry showing a *found* shadow agent — the capability exists, it hasn't yet been demonstrated catching one.

-*Full OWASP / MITRE ATLAS / AIUC-1 / GDPR / SOC 2 tagging per control lives in the Project 12 compliance crosswalk (`agentic-compliance-crosswalk.md`).*
+*Full OWASP / MITRE ATLAS / AIUC-1 / GDPR / SOC 2 tagging per control lives in the [Compliance Crosswalk](../project-12-agentic-ai-governance/05-control-library/agentic-compliance-crosswalk.md).*

 ---

 ## 2. Engagement Methodology — Five Phases

-An assurance review doesn't happen once at launch and never again — it's an overlay that can run at any point across the Project 12 Agent Lifecycle's 11 stages: at Stage 7 (pre-deployment gate), triggered by a Stage 9 material change, or as a scheduled Stage 11 periodic review.
+An assurance review doesn't happen once at launch and never again — it's an overlay that can run at any point across the [Agent Lifecycle](../project-12-agentic-ai-governance/03-agent-lifecycle/agent-lifecycle.md)'s 11 stages: at Stage 7 (pre-deployment gate), triggered by a Stage 9 material change, or as a scheduled Stage 11 periodic review.
 The five phases below are the same discipline regardless of which lifecycle moment triggers them.

 ### Phase 1 — Plan & Scope
 Confirm the system's risk tier and autonomy level (Section 4 decides sampling depth from this); define which of the 12 domains are in scope; identify the trigger (new system, material change, scheduled review).